alex-krull/IP-Seminar/_posts/2025-10-22-Wenfeng-Xia.md

 speaker: "Wenfeng Xia (KCL)"
 ---

-Thursday, October 22
+Wednesday, October 22
-in Bio-NG08
+in Law LT3 116

 ## Abstract
 Will be announced soon.